flutter/website/src/development/tools/sdk/release-notes/supported-platforms.md

 ## Supported platforms

-As of release 2.5, Flutter supports the following platforms:
+As of the current release, Flutter supports the following platforms:

 |Platform|Version                       |Channels |
 |--------|------------------------------|---------|